Any connection between orgasm, abstinence, and testosterone levels?

 There's a lot of confusing information on the web involving the relationships between testosterone and orgasm, masturbation, abstinence and erectile dysfunction.
 The true picture of how orgasm affects neurochemicals and hormones is only beginning to unfold, and definitely more complex than mere testosterone.

 Testosterone plays a pivotal role in the maintenance and health of erectile tissues, and the blood vessels and nerves supply the penis.
 Some controversy surrounds what levels of testosterone are required for healthy erections.
 A few animal models suggest only 10% of normal will do.
 Most urologists believe that’s too low.
-Either way, testosterone levels low enough to cause ED are very rare for a man under the age of 40.
-In addition, "sexual exhaustion" is not recognized as a medical disorder.
+Either way, testosterone levels low enough to cause ED are extremely rare for a man under the age of 40.
+Many studies report similar testosterone levels in healthy men and men with chronic ED (1, 2, 3, 4).
+See - Testosterone and Erectile Dysfunction.

 The following FAQ's cover all the basics:

-- Has too much masturbation decreased my testosterone levels? - The short answer is, "no," but you may want to read it anyway.
+- Has too much masturbation decreased my testosterone levels? - It is highly unlikely, but you may want to read this anyway.

 Before you read those links, here's a comment from a recovering user (a medical professional) advising a slow rebooter who was concerned that he might have low testosterone: